France's Total to face climate plan pressure at investor meeting

 “It remains unclear how it will meet its goals given its current pace of fossil fuel production and investments that still significantly outpace those in renewables,” Actiam said.

-Climate Action 100+, the world's leading investor group focused on pushing heavy emitters to accelerate their efforts, said Total was still not doing enough.
+Thirty-four signatories to Climate Action 100+, the world’s leading investor initiative focused on pushing heavy emitters to accelerate their efforts, separately said Total was still not doing enough.

 Total is also seeking shareholder approval to rebrand as TotalEnergies, reflecting its drive towards electricity production and investments in renewable energy.